holomodular/ServiceQuery/README.md

 Documentation is located on our website at (http://ServiceQuery.com) as well as a simplified version below.
 The website also contains tables for supported data types and operations by .NET Framework version and database engine.

 ## ServiceQuery.AzureDataTables
-AzureDataTables does not support several things out of the box, such as string comparisons and ordering (solved by downloading all records).
-We have built a companion NuGet package <b>ServiceQuery.AzureDataTables</b> that provides workarounds to get around these limitations and paging (supporting more than 1000 records), as well as a simple wrapper to execute the request in one line of code.
+AzureDataTables does not support several things out of the box, such as aggregates, string comparisons and ordering (solved by downloading all records).
+We have built a companion NuGet package <b>ServiceQuery.AzureDataTables</b> that provides workarounds to these limitations so you can use all standard operations and execute the request in one line of code.
 See our example project for more information.

 ## Building and Executing a Query
 Building a query is accomplish using the ServiceQueryRequestBuilder object to create the request.